 The U.S., E.U. and other jurisdictions may grant orphan drug designation to drugs intended to treat a "rare disease or condition," which, in the U.S., is generally a disease or condition that affects no more than 200,000 individuals.
 In the E.U., orphan drug designation can be granted if: the disease is life threatening or chronically debilitating and affects no more than 50 in 100,000 persons in the E.U.; without incentive, it is unlikely that the drug would generate sufficient return to justify the necessary investment; and no satisfactory method of treatment for the condition exists or, if it does, the new drug will provide a significant benefit to those affected by the condition.
-If a product that has an orphan drug designation subsequently receives the first regulatory approval for the indication for which it has such designation, the product is entitled to orphan exclusivity, meaning that the applicable regulatory authority may not approve any other applications to market the same drug for the same indication, except in very limited circumstances, for a period of seven years in the U.S. and 10 years in the E.U.
-Orphan drug designation does not prevent competitors from developing or marketing different drugs for the same indication or the same drug for different indications.
+If a product that has an orphan drug designation subsequently receives the first regulatory approval for the indication for which it has such designation, the product is entilled to orphan exclusivity, meaning that the applicable regulatory authority may not approve any other applications to market the same indication, except in very limited circumstances, for a period of seven years in the U.S. and 10 years in the E.U.
 Orphan drug designation must be requested before submitting an NDA or MAA.
 After orphan drug designation is granted, the identity of the therapeutic agent and its potential orphan use are publicly disclosed.
 Orphan drug designation does not convey an advantage in, or shorten the duration of, the review and approval process.
-However, this designation provides an exemption from marketing and authorization fees charged to NDA sponsors under the Prescription Drug Act (PDUFA Fees).
+However, this designation provides an exemption from marketing and authorization fees charged to NDA sponsors